 We’ve recently made our language clearer around what a Project Brief and a Scope of Work are.
 In product design, as well as many other fields such as user experience design, mechanical engineering, and website design, both terms are used frequently.
 It’s important to understand what they both mean.
 While they can be interchangeable, depending on the use, they are in-fact different, and we use them as such.
 Each one has a place and while similar, if effective at a different part of the project.
 So, I’d like to share a bit about both of these terms and explain how we use them, and when.
 Here’s a short description of what each one is.

-Project Brief – When starting a project, a Project Brief is one of the first things that needs to be created.
+When starting a project, a Project Brief is one of the first things that needs to be created.
 Often these are called Scope of Works as well, which can be misleading.
 I’ve learned the hard way when not clarifying this to clients.
 A Project Brief can contain any amount of information and can fill several roles.
-We use ours partly as a new client intake form, and also to gather all the information we need to create a Scope of Work, and then a proposal.
-Project Briefs are word only documents, though you can always attach images or sketches with it for reference.
-They define what the project is, any special requirements, and with ours, gives us an understanding of the entire project as a whole.
+We use ours partly as a new client intake form.
+It allows us to gather all the information we need to create a Scope Of Work and then a proposal.

 By using these two components, we can ensure greater project success and an easier process for all parties involved.
-Information gathering through a Project Brief makes for creating better and clearer Scope of Works for a project, which helps to keep things on track and on budget.
+I’ve found over my years of product design that having both creates better clarity through the entire start of the project.
+It also helps ensure the project is managed correctly from all sides.
+Information gathering through a Project Brief makes for creating better and clearer Scope of Work for a project.
+This in turn helps to keep things on track and on budget.